-The CaCoon program of the Oregon Center for Children and Youth with Special Health Needs offers public health nurse services for families with children who have a disability or chronic condition.
+The Oregon Center for Children and Youth with Special Health Needs offers public health nurse services for families with children who have a disability or chronic condition.

 This fun app and website offers you phone texts, expert articles and videos to learn about your baby’s development and having a safe pregnancy.
-English and Spanish
+It’s available in English and Spanish.

 39 Weeks Is Best for Your Baby

 Some births are scheduled a little early for non-medical reasons.
 But experts are finding there are health benefits to your baby when you carry for at least 39 weeks.
-If your pregnancy is healthy, wait for labor to begin on its own.
+If your pregnancy is healthy, it’s recommended that you wait for labor to begin on its own.

 How can you make sure you have a healthy pregnancy?
 Read “Hey Baby” for great information about diet, activity, relaxation and more.